cnwagwu/tsd-portfolio/final-project.md

 ![Wireframe](https://github.com/cnwagwu/tsd-portfolio/blob/master/Balsamiq%20Wireframe%201.png)

 - As detailed above, I plan to use shorthand for my presentation and tablaeu for some of the data visualizations.
 I would like to explore how I can use tablaeu to create unit charts to show some clear comparisons.
 I also plan on using Figma to design some more picture/illustration oriented data visualizations that would be easier to tell a story that simple interactive charts.
+I believe that most of my visuals will be better served and unique if they are more "artistic" and message oriented instead of simply showing a bunch of bar charts and numerical comparisons.
+I think that using these mediums to emphasize these disparities is important and will actually serve the message I am trying to tell well.
 I am open to getting more feedback on other data sources or data visualization types that could enrich the story that I am trying to tell.
+- One thing that I am interested in working on as part of using this medium is ensuring that the story flows into the action item that I am presenting.
+I am definitely in the process of more clearly defining my action item.
+So far, I've gotten some ideas about directing the user to a specific petition or directing them to a certain action.
+I am eager to use Shorthand's embed features to create forms or interactive checklists that users can engage with following the presentation of all this information.
+- As it goes for the method for presenting this information, I plan on ensuring that redundancy is not also part of this approach.
+I plan on exploring how I can incorporate other visual storytelling methods like phtoography and video to be able to capture the story I am trying to tell.